MulithaBM/NYT-Letter-Boxed/README.md

 To run this program download both files into the same location and run the python file.

 1. The program takes four inputs (Letters in two rows and two columns).
-2. The program outputs the sequence with least number of words, with the least number of letters.
+2. The program outputs the sequence with least number of words, that has the least number of letters.

 The generated sequence may not always be the winning words of the game, as there can be sequences with equal number of words that has equal number of letters.